 What lessons did your parents teach you about earning, spending and saving?
 Did your parents fight about money?
 Were finances a source of stress or joy in your home?
 Was money revered as a very important source of status?
 A means to control others?
 Or simply a currency to help achieve comfort?

 Just like it can take decades to decode any other life challenges, money issues are complicated and nuanced, and your insights will evolve over time.
 But honoring the very real early influences on your money relationship can help you take control of a new, better path.
 Online therapy can be an affordable way to explore your money story.
-Learn more at our 2021 review of best online counseling apps and sites.
+Learn more at our 2022 reviews of best online counseling apps and sites.

 Surrounding yourself with others who are on a positive, self-care journey with their money is critical to your success in this part of your life.
 Studies find time and again that the people you surround yourself with have a huge impact on your habits.
+If you don't have those role models in your real life, seek them out in books, movies and TV shows — even Oprah.

 For example, teenagers whose friends smoke are also likely to smoke.
 Same, too, with personal finance habits.